thomasvargiu/pami-module/README.md

 Configuration
 -------------

-First, you should define connection and clients options in your configuration.
+First, you should define connection and client options in your configuration.
 Client options are all optional.

 ```php
 return [